Google Search Prefixes or Query Options

-Most of us already know handful of prefixes that can be used in Google for specific purpose like link:, related: or site:.
+Most of us already know a handful of prefixes that can be used in Google for specific purposes like link:, related: or site:.
 However, there are much more prefixes whose utility can vary from general users to webmasters.
-Lets see some of the most useful and valuable prefixes that are blessing in disguise.
+Let’s see some of the most useful and valuable prefixes that are blessing in disguise.

 Search prefix | Function |